John F. Kennedy International Airport: Terminal 7

+Terminal 7 was designed by GMW Architects and built for British Overseas Airways Corporation (BOAC) and Air Canada.
+If opened on June 30, 1970 being inaugaurated by Princess Alexandra of Kent on September 24, 1970.

 Prior to 2022, the terminal was operated by British Airways, and was also the only airport terminal operated on US soil by a foreign carrier.
 British Airways operated Concorde here until 2003.

-Airlines operating out of Terminal 7 include Star Alliance carriers Air Canada Express, All Nippon Airways, Ethiopian Airlines and LOT Polish Airlines; and non-alliance carriers Aer Lingus, Condor, Frontier Airlines, HiSky, Icelandair, Kuwait Airways, and Norse Atlantic Airways.
+Airlines operating out of Terminal 7 include Star Alliance carriers All Nippon Airways and Ethiopian Airlines; and non-alliance carriers Aer Lingus, Condor, Frontier Airlines, HiSky, Icelandair, Kuwait Airways, and Norse Atlantic Airways.

 In 1989, the terminal was renovated and expanded for $120 million.
 The expansion was designed by William Nicholas Bodouva + Associates, Architects.
 In 1997, the Port Authority approved British Airways' plans to renovate and expand the terminal.
 The $250 million project was designed by Corgan Associates and was completed in 2003.
 The renovated terminal has 12 gates.

 In 2015, British Airways extended its lease on the terminal through 2022, with an option of a further three years.
 BA also planned to spend $65 million to renovate the terminal.
-Despite being operated by British Airways, a major A380 operator, Terminal 7 is not currently able to handle the aircraft type.
-As a result, British Airways could not operate A380s on the lucrative London–Heathrow to New York route, even though in 2014, there was an advertising campaign that British Airways was going to do so.
+Despite being operated by British Airways, a major Airbus A380 operator, Terminal 7 is not able to handle the aircraft type.
+As a result, British Airways could not operate A380s on the lucrative London Heathrow to New York route, even though in 2014, there was an advertising campaign that British Airways was going to do so.
 British Airways planned to join its Oneworld partners in Terminal 8, however, and did not exercise its lease options on Terminal 7.
 The terminal is now operated by JFK Millennium Partners, a consortium including JetBlue, RXR Realty, and Vantage Airport Group, who will eventually demolish the current terminal.
 At the same time, a new Terminal 6 will begin to be built to serve as a direct replacement.

 In late 2020, United Airlines announced they would return to JFK in February 2021 after a 5-year hiatus.
 As of March 28, 2021, United operated transcontinental nonstop service from Terminal 7 to its west coast hubs in San Francisco and Los Angeles.
 On October 29, 2022, however, United suspended service to JFK.

+On May 29, 2025 United Airlines announced it struck a deal with jetBlue to return to JFK in 2027.
+Destinations are still being discussed.